 With some modifications, the 249-room, eight-story hotel is based on the full-service prototype Hilton Hotel the team built a couple of years ago in Franklin, Tenn.
 The team — Chartwell Hospitality, Rabun Architects, The W Group interior design, Crain Construction, and 50 percent of the subcontractors – was the same for both projects.

-The Alpharetta hotel site was pad ready when Crain Construction took over the project as general contractor in May 2019.
-But several months into the job, work was paused to investigate and correct substandard soil causing building issues.
+The Alpharetta hotel site was pad-ready when Crain Construction took over the project as a general contractor in May 2019.
+However several months into the job, work was paused to investigate and correct substandard soil causing building issues.
 Instead of stopping the entire project for two and a half months while the soil issue was resolved, the team tried to keep everything moving as much as possible.

 With the investigation completed, low-mobility grouting was installed to prevent the substandard soil from further affecting the building.
 That allowed the construction team to proceed on the critical path of installing precast veneer.

 The project hit another setback when the first COVID-19 case stopped work for 10 days.
 Handwashing stations were built and set up throughout the worksite and mandatory face mask use was implemented for the 150-175 workers onsite.
 High touchpoint areas (handrails, hoists, grabrails, equipment, portable toilets, etc.) were cleaned every night.

 “We managed to keep everyone on an even keel by being ultra-transparent and communicating frequently,” said Williams.
 “With the fluidity of coronavirus information coming from the federal level, we met virtually with 15 subcontractor companies four or five times a week to keep everyone informed and working off the page.”